LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 ## New/Modified Files

-_secure_invocation.q:_

-See "secure invocation" in the Glossary section of readme.md.

-* .si.validate - Allow execution only of designated api functions, without function evaluation in their arguments
-* .si.parse    - Parse a string returning a general list representing a command in which all arguments are taken as literals.
-* .si.fixarg   - Enables .si.parse by unmangling the arguments returned by the standard "q" parse command.
-* getrole      - Stub to be overridden by authentication plugin.
-Gets user role given authenticated user name.
-* allowedfn    - Stub to be overridden by authorization plugin.
-Get list of allowed function names from user role.
-* Q\_PLUGINS   - Environment variable providing list of plugin "q" files to be loaded.
-* Q\_SERVANTOF - Enviornment variable providing the only IP address from which servant may accept a connection.
-                 When present, only one such connection is allowed, and servant terminates upon disconnect.
-                 When not present, all connections are allowed and servant stays up when they close.
+secure\_invocation.q - Implements "secure invocation" (preventing execution of arbitrary code) as described in
+            the glossary section of README.md.
+This module is discussed in detail at the bottom of this file.

-servant.q - Same API as in qsvr.q, but with client interface implemented using secure\_invocation.q authent.q - Plugin providing authentication based on the username, password, and role in the file users.csv authriz.q - Plugin providing the allowed function names for each user role as specified in the file roles.csv
+ervant.q - Same API as in qsvr.q, but with client interface implemented using secure\_invocation.q authent.q - Plugin providing authentication based on the username, password, and role in the file users.csv authriz.q - Plugin providing the allowed function names for each user role as specified in the file roles.csv